-Any posts being scheduled for an Instagram Personal Account, regardless of the type of content, will be scheduled as reminders.
-Additionally, posts being scheduled for an Instagram Business Profile, which contain multiple images, or contain an image or video that falls outside of Instagram's accepted aspect ratio range, will be scheduled as reminders.
+Posts containing an image or video that falls outside of Instagram's accepted aspect ratio range will be scheduled as reminders.
 Whenever you're scheduling a post, we'll let you know if it's going to be scheduled as a reminder.
-Additionally, posts scheduled as reminders will display a bell icon in the Queue.

 The reminder will be sent as a push notification to your phone when it's time for your post to be published.
 When the notification comes through, you'll be able to complete the posting process in the Instagram app itself.
 Learn more about this process here.

-It's important to note that Instagram Business Profiles fall under the "Professional Account" category within Instagram.
-Instagram offers two types of Professional Account - Business Profiles (for brands and organizations) and Creator Accounts (for public figures, artists, and influencers).
-Direct Scheduling within Publish is only supported for Business Profiles, not for Creator Accounts.
+Instagram business accounts fall under the "professional account" category within Instagram.
+It's important to note that Instagram offers two types of professional accounts - business accounts (for brands and organizations) and creator accounts (for public figures, artists, and influencers).
+Direct scheduling within Buffer is only supported for business accounts, not for creator accounts.

 How to identify what type of account you currently have

 Unsure which types of Instagram account you have?
-Open the Instagram app on your mobile device and head to Settings.
+Open the Instagram app on your mobile device and go to your profile.
+Next, tap on the hamburger menu (three horizontal lines) in the upper right corner of the app and head to Settings.
 From there, tap Account.
 Here's what you will see at the bottom of the list of options, depending on your current account type:

-- If you currently have an Instagram Personal Account, you'll see one option:
+- If you currently have an Instagram personal profile, you'll see one option:

 - Switch to Professional account

-- If you currently have an Instagram Business Profile, you'll see two options:
+- If you currently have an Instagram business account, you'll see these two options:

 - Switch to Creator Account

-- If you currently have an Instagram Creator Account, you'll see one option:
+- If you currently have an Instagram creator account, you'll see these two options: